msqd/harp/docs/features/proxy.rst

 .. literalinclude:: ../apps/proxy/examples/multiple.yml
     :language: yaml

 A port is not required to configure an endpoint for the proxy.
-This is for advanced use cases only such as defining a specific behaviour of the proxy for a specific endpoint.
+This is for advanced use cases only such as using an endpoint from within another controller (internal subrequests).

 Remote pools
 ::::::::::::